Oregon House of Representatives

-The Oregon House of Representatives is the lower house of the Oregon Legislative Assembly.
-There are 60 members of the House, representing 60 districts across the state, each with a population of 65,000.
+The Oregon House of Representatives is the lower house of the Oregon Legislative Assembly, the upper house being the Oregon State Senate.
+There are 60 members of the House, representing 60 districts across the state, each with a population of approximately 65,000.
 The House meets in the west wing of the Oregon State Capitol in Salem.

 Members of the House serve two-year terms without term limits.
 In 2002, the Oregon Supreme Court struck down Oregon Ballot Measure 3 (1992), that had restricted State Representatives to three terms (six years) on procedural grounds.

-In the current legislative session, Democrat Dan Rayfield of Corvallis serves as Speaker.
+In the current legislative session, Democrats have 37 seats, a slim 2 seat supermajority, while the Republicans have a minority of 23 seats.